MicrosoftDocs/appcenter-docs/docs/test-cloud/preparing-for-upload/uitest.md

 ## Preparing Xamarin.iOS Apps

 Xamarin.iOS apps must have the Xamarin Test Cloud Agent linked into the app's .ipa file.
-The Xamarin Test Cloud Agent is an special, embedded HTTP server that allows UITests to interact with the iOS user interface.
+The Xamarin Test Cloud Agent is a special, embedded HTTP server that allows Xamarin.UITests to interact with the iOS user interface.
 The Test Cloud Agent is added to the iOS project via NuGet.

 > [!TIP]
 > Non-Xamarin.iOS apps are also supported by Xamarin.UITest, but instead of the Xamarin Test Cloud Agent require [linking Calabash](https://github.com/calabash/calabash-ios/wiki/Tutorial%3A-How-to-add-Calabash-to-Xcode).